 The Guideline development process adhered to the approach described in the Guidelines for Guidelines handbook (2016), published by the National Health and Medical Research Council (NHMRC).
-GRADE was used to move from questions, to evidence, and then recommendations (Schünemann, 2013).
-A detailed account of each aspect of the Guideline development process will be provided in the Administration and Technical Report that will accompany the Guideline.
+The Grading of Recommendations, Assessment, Development and Evaluation (GRADE) method was used to move from questions, to evidence, and then recommendations (Schünemann, 2013).
+A detailed account of each aspect of the Guideline development process is provided in the Administration and Technical Report that accompanies the Guideline.